kriszyp/babel-plugin-transform-alkali/README.md

 ```
 react(expression)
 ```
 The `react` variable should be imported from alkali.
-The `expression` will be transformed to code that will reactively respond to any changes in inputs.
+The `expression` will be transformed to code that will reactively respond to any changes in inputs values, reflecting them in the output variable.
 For example:
 ```
 import { react } from 'alkali'
 let a = react(2)